doctrine/orm/docs/en/reference/second-level-cache.rst

 Caching Regions are specific region into the cache provider that might store entities, collection or queries.
 Each cache region resides in a specific cache namespace and has its own lifetime configuration.

+Notice that when caching collection and queries only identifiers are stored.
+The entity values will be stored in its own region

 Something like below for an entity region :